mfem/mfem/miniapps/mhd/README.md

 mpirun -n 4 imMHDp -rs 4 -o 2 -i 2 -tf 10 -dt 5 -usepetsc --petscopts petscrc/rc_debug -s 1 -shell
 glvis -np 4 -m mesh -g sol_phi -k "mmc" -ww 800 -wh 800
 ```
-This example is identical to the explicit run, but we note that we take a much larger time step dt=5.
+This example is similar with the explicit run except for refined by a factor of 2, but we note that we take a much larger time step dt=5.
 It demonstrates the advantage of physics-based preconditioning.
-However, this particular test is very simple, so the computational time for both solvers is comparable.
-Implicit solvers will show a significant speedup as we refine the mesh.
+Implicit solvers will show a even more significant speedup as we refine the mesh.

 # FAQs